peterthehan/discord-audit-log-bot/README.md

 ```

 > `clientMap` denotes the active clients the user is connecting from.
 This displays in the embed's footer.

+> `eventsLogged` is a list of the events that are logged.

 > Message edits or deletions that occur in less time than the `editTimeThreshold` or `deleteTimeThreshold` (in seconds), respectively, will not be logged.